OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_681.rst

 The following new features has been backported to 6.8.1:

-- `Optimized implementation of standard input capable commands  <https://github.com/OpenNebula/one/issues/6242>`__.
+- Optimized implementation of :ref:`standard input capable commands <cli>`.
 Other commands were updated as well to handle standard input.
 - Minor optimization on the ``oneflow-template instantiate`` command when using the :ref:`--multiple <cli_flow>` option.
 - Added the VM Group templates tab to Fireedge Sunstone.
 See :ref:`the VM affinity guide <vmgroups>` for more information.
   - The new configuration files can be downloaded from `here <https://bit.ly/one-68-maintenance-config>`__